An easier way to process personal data

 When you sign up for our newsletter you get a license for one user to ShareSimple, which will give you a secure email in Outlook.
 This special offer is for new customers only, with a limit of one freebie per company.

-A GDPR system consists of one or more different types of tools designed to help companies manage and protect personal data in accordance with GDPR.
-Here are some common types of tools often found in such systems:
+As a rule, a GDPR system consists of one or more tools designed to help companies manage and protect personal data in a way that complies with GDPR.

 Benefits of a GDPR system